-Make sure your vehicle's exhaust system and silencer are in good working order.
-This will prevent gases and excessive noise entering the vehicle.
+Make sure your vehicle’s exhaust system and engine are in good working order.
+This will prevent gases and excessive noise entering the car.

 Making the wheels of a motor vehicle lose traction and spin on the road surface may make unnecessary noise or smoke and could be a traffic offence.

 The horn should only be used as a reasonable traffic warning.
 It should not make an unnecessary or unreasonably loud, harsh or shrill noise.